-PLBG 175 (2 credits) Plumbing Installation II(b): Fixture Installation

-Introduces the student to bathroom and kitchen fixtures and water heaters.
+Plumbing Installation II(b): Fixture Installation Introduces the student to bathroom and kitchen fixtures and water heaters.
 Discusses the installation of residential piping systems, bathroom/kitchen fixtures, and water heaters.
 Prerequisites: PLBG 111, PLBG 115, and PLBG 120

-PLBG 206 (2 credits) Plumbing Design III: Plumbing Codes
+Plumbing Design III: Plumbing Codes

 By examining the 2009 International Plumbing Code, this course prepares students to design, install, and maintain plumbing systems in compliance with this statewide code.
 The course features the proper use of materials and fittings, correct venting, methods for testing plumbing systems, and the sizing of potable water, drainage waste and vent, storm water drainage, and natural gas piping systems.
-Prerequisites: PLBG 156 and PLBG 161
+Prerequisites: PLBG 156, PLBG 170, and PLBG 175